Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/software-development-agreement.md

 ## 7. INTELLECTUAL PROPERTY

 ### 7.1 Client Materials
-Client retains all rights in Client Materials provided to SkyMirror.
+Client retains all rights in Client Materials provided to Skymirror.

 ### 7.2 Pre-Existing IP
 Each Party retains all rights in its pre-existing intellectual property.

 ### 7.3 Deliverables
 Upon full payment, Client shall own all rights in the Deliverables, except:
-- (a) SkyMirror Pre-Existing IP
+- (a) Skymirror Pre-Existing IP
 - (b) Third-party components
 - (c) General knowledge and skills

 ### 7.4 License to Pre-Existing IP
-SkyMirror grants Client a perpetual, non-exclusive license to use SkyMirror Pre-Existing IP incorporated in the Deliverables.
+Skymirror grants Client a perpetual, non-exclusive license to use Skymirror Pre-Existing IP incorporated in the Deliverables.

 ### 7.5 Third-Party Components
 Deliverables may include third-party components subject to separate licenses.
-SkyMirror shall identify such components and ensure Client has appropriate rights.
+Skymirror shall identify such components and ensure Client has appropriate rights.

 ### 7.6 Open Source
-SkyMirror shall identify any open source components and ensure compliance with applicable licenses.
+Skymirror shall identify any open source components and ensure compliance with applicable licenses.

 ### 7.7 Work Product Assignment
-SkyMirror hereby assigns to Client all rights in work product created specifically for Client under this Agreement.
+Skymirror hereby assigns to Client all rights in work product created specifically for Client under this Agreement.

 ---